My Mind Is a Mountain: Music video

+Reception

-Critical reception
+Critical

 "My Mind Is a Mountain" received generally positive reviews from critics, though with some reservations.
 Revolver's Gregory Adams included the track in the magazine's "6 Best New Songs Right Now" roundup, writing, "On point as ever, it's another Deftones banger certain to remain in our collective consciousness for years to come."
 Andrew Sacher of BrooklynVegan praised Raskulinecz's production as "modern and cutting edge", and felt the track stood "tall next to Deftones' own classics", noting that it sounded "even fresher in 2025 than some of those records do".
 He wrote that the song reinforced the idea that "there's nothing like the real thing", and credited Deftones with having "naturally evolved in tandem with a world that's finally catching up to them".
 Pareño awarded the single 4 out of 5 stars, describing it as "a refinement" rather than a reinvention.
 He noted that the track offered "a familiar anchor" for longtime fans while remaining accessible to new listeners, adding that the band "hasn't lost their grip on what makes them tick".
 In contrast, Jonah Krueger writing for Consequence offered a more mixed assessment, calling it a "more-than-passable late-career Deftones tune" but expressing disappointment in its lack of stylistic progression.
 He felt the song "hits hard while it's on but doesn't leave much of a mark once it's over", and suggested that it might have worked better as a deep album cut rather than the band's lead return single.